wonderbird/wonderbird.github.io/_pages/software-crafting/programming-languages/delphi.md

 Q: Does Delphi have a Garbage Collector?
 Why do I have to call `<MyObjectInstance>.Free()` in a `TForm.FormDestroy` method? (see section "Wiring the Buttons to the Code" in [Learn to Program with Delphi Community Edition: Part 5 - Putting the Calculator Together](https://community.embarcadero.com/blogs/entry/Learn-DelphiCE-Part5))

+A: No. No garbage collector.
+Cleaning up is your responsibility.
 ## Services and Microservices

 ### Links Regarding Services and Microservices